UniGe ¦ MaLGa

 Registration Fees

-Upon acceptance of your application, non UniGe participants will be requested to pay a registration fee, depending on their role and affiliation.
+Upon acceptance of your application, non-UniGe participants will be requested to pay a registration fee, depending on their role and affiliation.
+Further details on the registration procedure will be provided in early January 2026.

 rolefee